keensoft/alf-21940-repo/README.md

 alfresco.cross.locale.datatype.2={http://www.alfresco.org/model/dictionary/1.0}mltext
 ```

 You can perform this operation and there is **no** need to install this addon.

 Once this `shared.properties` file has been modified is required to rebuild SOLR indexes.
 After that, every searching will be performed in Alfresco with cross-language support and you'll get the same behaviour that is provided by this patch.

+**IMPORTANT NOTICE!!!**
+Please, don't use this plugin in production environments, as it has **big** impact in search performance, apply the configuration described in the above lines instead.

 **Description**